patricksavalle/dynamic_link/README.md

 # Dynamic Link expressionengine plugin / addon

 Crawls and compiles the meta data of an HTML page, using normal meta tags, og:tags and twitter:tags.
 If no image data was used, the website's largest touch-icon is used.
+Scraped data is cached for 24hrs so this plugin is fast enough to use inline / synchronously.

     {exp:dynamic_link url="..."}
         {if crawled}